solomon-b/greedypacker/README.md

 ssbothwell@gmail.com

-A 2D binpacking library bason on Jukka Jylänki's article "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing."
+A 2D binpacking library based on on Jukka Jylänki's article "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing."